BGI-flexlab/fastqueeze/README.md

 In these 2 conditions, a file named "test.arc" will be created.

 ### Decompression
-No matter SE or PE input, the command to decompress \*.arc is:
+No matter SE or PE input, the command to decompress test.arc is:

-	SeqArc -d ref.fa test back
+	SeqArc -d ref.fa test.arc back

 For SE, a file named "basck.fastq" will be created.
 For PE, 2 files named "back1.fastq" and "back2.fastq" will be created.

-If the "back" part is not given, the name(s) of decompression result will be exactly the same as compression input.
+Note: If the "back" part is not given, the name(s) of decompression result will be exactly the same as compression input.